 - coarse sea salt

 Place the flour and salt into a large bowl, and make a well in the middle.
 Add the yeast to the water in another bowl, and mix with a fork until dissolved.
 Leave this for a few minutes, then pour the liquid into the well.
+Add the sourdough discard to the mixture.

 Using your hand, gently bring the mixture together until just combined.
 Transfer the dough on a work surface (if you are kneading by hand) or in the bowl of a stand mixer with hook attachment.
 Knead the dough for about 6-8 minutes, until it is smooth, soft, and springy.